jolman009/literati-library/legal/data-export-implementation.md

 ## Overview

-This document describes the implementation of the data export feature for Literati, enabling users to download all their personal data in a machine-readable format as required by GDPR.
+This document describes the implementation of the data export feature for ShelfQuest, enabling users to download all their personal data in a machine-readable format as required by GDPR.

 ---